If you are wondering how to see who is watching your Twitch stream (on your desktop):

 Conclusion

-To conclude, identifying and engaging with your viewers on Twitch is super important for building a strong community.
+To conclude, knowing how to see the viewer list on Twitch empowers you to connect with your fans.
+Identifying and engaging with your viewers on Twitch is super important for building a strong community.
 There are various methods for identifying and engaging with viewers on Twitch, including using the viewer list, checking analytics, and leveraging third-party tools.

 Focus on building engagement and creating meaningful interactions with viewers, rather than obsessing over tracking every person watching.
 While you can’t see every viewer, consistent engagement and stream improvement will naturally lead to audience growth.